-Up to 6 credits of coursework can be accepted as transfer credit for graduate students, provided the coursework was completed within the past five years at an accredited college or university with a minimum grade of B. Additional transfer credit can be approved upon petition to the associate dean for the program.
+Up to 6 credits of coursework may be accepted as transfer credit for graduate students, provided the coursework was completed within the past five years at an accredited college or university with a minimum grade of B. A limited amount of additional transfer credit may be approved upon petition to the associate dean for the MSN or DNP program.
 GW Nursing reserves the right to determine course equivalency and degree applicability.
-Up to 9 graduate credits taken in the GW Nursing BSN program can be applied to the MSN/DNP programs.
+Up to 9 credits in the GW Nursing BSN program are eligible to be applied to the MSN program.
+The completed credits are eligible to be used for the graduate program within five years of graduation.